donfanning/cryptrade/README.md

 Cryptrade is a standalone client for Cryptotrader.org.
 The main purpose of this tool is to allow automated trading at popular exchanges such as MtGox and Bitstamp.

+## Features
+  - Support for 125+ indicators such as EMA, MACD, etc [Talib](ta-lib.org/).
+  - Real time trading at Mtgox & Bitstamp
+  - Compatible with Cryptotrader.org API

 ## Installation

   - Make sure you have [Node](http://nodejs.org/) installed